callzhang/agentic-recruiter/docs/streamlit_optimization.md

 ## Overview

-This document details the major refactoring of Streamlit session state management in v2.0.2, which reduced session state keys from 20 to 5 (75% reduction) and significantly improved application performance.
+This document details the major refactoring of Streamlit session state management in v2.0.2+, which reduced session state keys from 20 to 6 (70% reduction) and significantly improved application performance.
+The optimization focuses on eliminating redundant state management while maintaining full functionality.

 ## 🎯 Optimization Goals